From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Numerical Results

 In the first simulation, we begin with a general scenario where the multivariate attack is not carefully coordinated, i.e., basic attack.
 Thus as shown in Figure~\ref{subfig11:ad}, only 4 of 5 vulnerable measurements are compromised that $f_{tie_{1,2}} = 0.38 p.u.$, $f_{tie_{1}} = 0.53 p.u.$, $f_{tie_{2,3}} = -0.23 p.u.$ and $f_{tie_{2}} = -0.23 p.u.$.
 Note that since the injected data on $\Delta P_{tie_{1,2}}$ and $\Delta P_{tie_{1}}$ are inconsistent, the static detector is also expected to be triggered.
 To test the detectors in a more realistic setup, we also consider the presence of process and measurements noises.
 The process noise term added to the state equation of Area 1 is zero-mean Gaussian noises with the covariance matrix $R_{X_{1}} = 0.03 \times \mbox{diag} (\left[ 1 \ 1 \ 0.03 \ 1 \ 1 \ 1 \ 1 \right]^\top)$, i.e., the covariance of the noise to the frequency is 0.009 and the covariance of other states' noise is 0.03 \cite{Ameli2018a}.
 Similarly, the measurement noise term added to the measurements of Area 1 is with the covariance matrix $R_{Y_{1}} = 0.03 \times \mbox{diag} (\left[ 1 \ 1 \ 1 \ 0.03 \ 1 \ 1 \ 1 \ 1 \ 1 \right]^\top)$, i.e., the covariance of the frequency measurement is 0.009 and the covariance of other measurements' noise is~0.03 \cite{Ameli2018a}.
 Note the residue $r_{S}$ of BDD in \eqref{eq:static_r} becomes $r_{S}[k] = (I - C({C}^\top R_{Y}^{-1} {C})^{-1}{C}^\top R_{Y}^{-1})Y[k]$ under the noisy system.
 The attacks are launched at $k_{\min} = {30}\ \mathrm{sec}$.
 In Figure~\ref{subfig14:srn} and Figure~\ref{subfig15:rrn}, results of the static detector in \eqref{eq:static_r} and the proposed dynamic detector (diagnosis filter) are presented.
-In Figure~\ref{fig:resfig_(un)stealth_ideal} of Appendix B ~\ref{subsec:sim_res_ideal}, we also present the simulation results under ideal scenarios where there is no noise in the process and measurements.
 Both detectors have succeeded to generate a diagnostic signal when attacks occurred, and the diagnosis filter residual $r_{D}$ is significantly decoupled from stochastic load disturbances, and keeps sensitive to the multivariate attacks for a successful detection under noisy system settings.